-- Place an * to the left of the title of any publication substantially based on work done as a graduate student.
+- Place an asterisk (*) to the left of the title of any publication substantially based on work done as a graduate student.

 - Page numbers and all other publication data should be included.

-- For foreign publications, provide English translations of titles.
+- For publications that are not in English, please provide English translations of titles.